The Art of Persuasion

 Why It Matters

 Persuasion is everywhere—politics, business, school, even at home.
-Understanding its techniques helps students become stronger communicators and more thoughtful listeners.
-It empowers them to spot weak arguments, resist manipulation, and use their own voices to inspire change.
+Understanding its techniques helps us become stronger communicators and more thoughtful listeners.
+It empowers us to spot weak arguments, resist manipulation, and use our own voices to inspire change.

 ?